christensenacademy/christensen-academy/modules/computer-basics/textpages/computer-hardware-and-software.md

 * Windows Explorer
 * Software Update (interestingly enough, some updates for my operating system are ready)

-Of course, in the background of all of this, is my operating system: Windows 7.
+Of course, in the background of all of this is my operating system: Windows 7.